 An estate plan is not just in preparation for death.
 It is also in the case of incapacitation.
 That’s where a Power of Attorney becomes particularly important.

-A Financial or Durable Power of Attorney lays out who will be reponsible to manage your finances if you become incapacitated or pass away.
+A Financial or Durable Power of Attorney lays out who will be reponsible to manage your finances if you become incapacitated.
 This document specifies the instructions for managing your real estate portfolio, conducting financial transactions, and making other financial decisions under your name.
 Important to note: this document is not active upon death.
 It is only active during your lifetime.
 An example of when it would be active: you suffer an accident and enter a coma.
 Your Durable Power of Attorney would became effective due to your incapacitation.

 4. Healthcare Power of Attorney